Openmail/cmp/CMP-LOADER.md

 - [x] Add `consentChanged` event to trigger change in consent
 - [x] Return consent object in onSubmit
 - [x] Add `shouldAutoConsent` config flag to allow for automatic consent
+- [x] Add `shouldAutoConsentWithFooter` config flag to allow for automatic consent and pop to footer

 # CMP Loader API